wtangdev/UniRel/README.md

 - transformers == 4.12.5
 - wandb

-The detail requirments could be found at `requiremetns.txt`
+The detail requirments could be found at `requirements.txt`

 ## Data

-We obtain the data from TPLinker, please kindly refer to [TPLinker officail repository](https://github.com/131250208/TPlinker-joint-extraction)
+We obtain the data from TPLinker, please kindly refer to [TPLinker officail repository](https://github.com/131250208/TPlinker-joint-extraction).
+Change two filename of the download data:
+- `train_data.json` -> `train_split.json`
+- `test_triples.json` -> `test_data.json`

 ## Pretrained Model

 We use the `bert-base-cased` model from Huggingface, you can download it by following their [instrcution](https://huggingface.co/bert-base-cased?text=The+goal+of+life+is+%5BMASK%5D.) or let Transformers to automatically download.
-After that, place the files at root directory of the project.
+After that, place the files at the root directory of the project (`./bert-base-cased`).

 ## Train & Evalutaion